 Through the Empowered Community, SOs and ACs would have to give positive assent to any change proposed by the ICANN Board before the change was finalized, as part of a joint decision process between the ICANN Board and the community.
 By creating this special joint decision process, authority to change fundamental aspects of ICANN’s governing framework is shared more broadly than it is today.

 The CCWG-Accountability is working under the assumption that the Bylaws provisions that are recommended to become Fundamental Bylaws are not likely to change frequently.
 Where changes are made, they are unlikely to arise on short notice or will be needed to deal with short-term operational situations.
-The CCWG-Accountability therefore does not believe that this Community Power, as proposed, poses any challenges to ICANN’s ongoing operational viability or efficiency.
+The CCWG-Accountability therefore does not believe that this Community Power, as proposed, poses any challenges to ICANN’s ongoing operational viability, stability or efficiency.

-Such changes require a high degree of community assent, as the purpose of this power is to make changing Fundamental Bylaws possible only with very wide support from the community.
+Such changes require a high degree of community assent, as the purpose of this power is to make changing Fundamental Bylaws or the Articles of Incorporation possible only with very wide support from the community.

-For further information about the four other community powers recommended by the CCWG-Accountability, see Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Seven New Community Powers.
+For further information about the other community powers recommended by the CCWG-Accountability, see Recommendation #4: Ensuring Community Involvement in ICANN Decision-making: Eight New Community Powers.